PRIVACY POLICY

 5. Protection and Storage of the Information We Collect

 We use commercially reasonable administrative, technical, and physical safeguards designed to comply with legal requirements and to safeguard the information that we collect.
 This includes, when required or appropriate and feasible, obtaining written assurances from third parties that may access your personal information that they will protect such information with safeguards designed to provide a level of protection equivalent to those adopted by LexSource.
-However, no information system can be 100% secure.
-We cannot guarantee the absolute security of your information.
-Moreover, we are not responsible for the security of information you transmit to us over networks that we do not control, including the Internet and wireless networks.
+We are not responsible for the security of information you transmit to us over networks that we do not control, including the Internet and wireless networks.

 Our website is controlled and operated by LexSource from the United States.
 We may store the information we collect in the United States or in other countries where we or our service providers have facilities.
 We may transfer information to countries outside of your country of residence, including the United States, which may have data protection laws and regulations that differ from those in your country.
 In these circumstances, the governments, courts, law enforcement, or regulatory agencies of that country may be able to obtain access to your personal information in accordance with local laws.